thecdil/fire-lines/pages/06_archival_silence.md

 In the 1918 annual report from the Pend d'Oreille Timber Protective Association, the Fire Warden says the drought is terrible — the worst he's seen since 1910.
 They are terrified, all summer, by the prospect of a fire starting — for all of the able men are mobilized in France, in the trenches of the First World War.
 Others, of course, will soon be dying in the 1918 epidemic of influenza.

-It throws 2020 into a different perspective — as a year that has some companions.
+It throws 2020 into a different perspective.

 In the 1922 report published by the Priest Lake Timber Protective Association, the Fire Warden says the smoke was laying so thick upon the land that, by early July, the fire lookouts were totally useless.
 Just a sea of white.
 Not a drop of rain.